Pyramid

 The three triangles, shaded in green, formed by cross sections parallel to the base of the triangular pyramid above, are similar (same shape but not the same size) to the pyramid's base.

-We typically name a pyramid based on the shape of its polygonal base.
+A pyramid is named based on the shape of its polygonal base.
 The following are some examples.

 Regular pyramid

-If the base of a pyramid is a regular polygon, it is a regular pyramid.
-Otherwise, it is an irregular pyramid.
+A regular pyramid is a pyramid in which the base is a regular polygon.
 Often, a regular pyramid is implied to be a right pyramid.

 Tetrahedron

-A tetrahedron is a special pyramid in that all of its faces are triangles.
+A tetrahedron is a special pyramid whose faces are all triangles, including the base.
 It is the only type of pyramid in which any of its faces can be the base and any of its vertices can be the apex.

 Volume of a pyramid